I’ve heard many times people talk about the fight/flight/freeze response

 They must be “loved away”.
 It is essential to the developing nervous system that it learns love, belonging, and safety.
 It is in this patterning (or oftentimes re-patterning) that we develop the resilience to take chances, make leaps, and break social molds to follow our dreams.

 This work can often only be done in supportive communal settings.
 Spaces where we are unconditionally loved and accepted for our own unique, messy, and sometimes seemingly unlovable thoughts, feelings, and expressions are crucial.
+Creating this kind of space is at the foundation of all the work I do with my private coaching clients, as well as in the group settings we create at Rising Kings Movement.
 I believe that we cannot fully learn to love ourselves without learning that we are lovable from the people around us.

 Because it’s not the sabertooth tiger we most fear.
 It’s being left out in the cold with no support system to catch us when we fall.